 Latrobe Regional Hospital acknowledges the Gunaikurnai and Bunurong peoples as the traditional custodians of the land on which our health services are located.
 Our commitment to improving the health and wellbeing of Aboriginal and Torres Strait Island peoples is supported by our respect for their connection to their ancestral lands.

 Our Aboriginal Hospital Liaison Officers provide support, information and education to staff and Aboriginal people who receive care across our health service.
 The goal is to provide accessible, equitable, culturally appropriate preventative and mainstream health services for Aboriginal people.

-Our Aboriginal liaison officers help patients and/or family members while in hospital or when using hospital services.
+Our Aboriginal Health Unit helps patients and family members while in hospital or when using hospital services.
 They visit inpatient units and aim to provide an accessible and culturally responsive service that works in partnership with community members for better health outcomes.
-They work closely with community to strengthen pathways and aim to ensure health services are delivered to Aboriginal and Torres Strait Islander people and their families in a culturally sensitive and appropriate way.

 • what are my rights to information as a carer?